 Through our partnerships and Alliance, we work together to determine and design the most appropriate and effective service delivery models for our health system.
-The collective work programme of the West Coast Alliance is much wider than the activity reflected in this Annual Plan but activity across priority areas is strongly reflected throughout this document.
+The collective work programme of the West Coast Alliance is much wider than the activity reflected in this Statement of Intent and in our Annual Plan but activity across priority areas is strongly reflected throughout this document.